 Pirate Den: Tortuga

 In 1625 French and English colonist, who were early buccaneers, arrived on this island.
-First they lived on island of Hispaniola.
-They were constantly wandering from one location to another, until they finally found the Tortuga as the safest place.
+First, they lived on the island of Hispaniola.
+They were constantly wandering from one location to another until they finally found the Tortuga as the safest place.
 Before them, this island inhabited only a small group of Spanish colonists in the southern region.

-In 1639, in order to finally establish decent defense, as the governor of nearby Saint Christopher (now St. Kitts) sent a help in Jean Le Vasseur who was promoted to the new governor of Tortuga.
-He built the stone fortress “Fort de Rocher” on a highest rise of the island.
+In 1639, to finally establish the decent defense, as the governor of nearby Saint Christopher (now St. Kitts) sent help in Jean Le Vasseur, who was promoted to the new governor of Tortuga.
+He built the stone fortress “Fort de Rocher” on the highest rise of the island.
 It was enforced with 40 guns and overlooked any vessels in or near the port.

-Until 1665 Toruga was temporally captured by Spanish one more time, and then the island became a part of St. Domingue colony.
-The new governor, Bertrand D'Ogeron had difficulties to convince the buccaneers to accept him.
+Until 1665 Tortuga was temporally captured by Spanish one more time, and then the island became a part of St. Domingue colony.
+The new governor, Bertrand D'Ogeron had difficulties to convince the Buccaneers to accept him.
 However, he managed to develop Tortuga even more by organizing people and strengthen its defense.

-In following period, some of the greatest buccaneers such as Henry Morgan and Francois L'Ollonais launched attacks from Tortuga and became part of island history.
-From 1670, as the buccaneer era was in wane, the most buccaneers found a new trade like log cutting and trading wood from the island, and many others continued their piracy on the ships of foreign nations.
-In 1684 a piece was signed between France and Spain, and soon there were no more buccaneers in Tortuga, as well as in the Caribbean.
+In the following a period, some of the greatest Buccaneers such as Henry Morgan and Francois L'Ollonais launched attacks from Tortuga and became part of island history.
+From 1670, as the Buccaneer era was in wane, the most Buccaneers found a new trade like log cutting and trading wood from the island, and many others continued their piracy on the ships of foreign nations.
+In 1684, a piece was signed between France and Spain, and soon there were no more Buccaneers in Tortuga, as well as in the Caribbean.

 Spain officially gave up Tortuga, as a part of St. Domingue to France in 1697.
 Today, Tortuga is belonging to Haiti.
 The island is 40 kilometers long, seven kilometers wide and at its highest point it is 464 meters above the sea.
 It is called Île de la Tortue by natives, which refers to the turtle-like shape of the island.